French Towns and Cities All Sports Fans Need to Visit

 Toulouse in Occitanie

-Our first stop is to the home of arguably one of Europe’s finest rugby clubs, Stade Toulousain also known as Toulouse, in Occitanie.
-Not only have they won the Heineken Cup a total of five times they have also won a record 19 French Championships.
-The club is known to have provided many players to the national team and this year they have something else in common as one of their former players has a pretty important role within the national team.
+Our first stop is to the home of arguably one of Europe’s finest rugby clubs, Stade Toulousain, also known as Toulouse, in Occitanie.
+Not only have they won the Heineken Cup a total of five times, they have also won a record 19 French Championships.
+The club is known for providing many players to the national team, and this year, they have something else in common, as one of their former players has a pretty important role within the national team.

-Any fan of French rugby will know that Clermont-Ferrand is where ASM Clermont Auvergne are based since being founded over 100 years ago.
-Due to its landscape the city is famous for the chain of volcanoes, the Chaîne des Puys, that surround it, and as well as hosting many rugby matches throughout the year you can also attend one of the world’s leading international festivals for short films.
+Any fan of French rugby will know that Clermont-Ferrand is where ASM Clermont Auvergne are based, since being founded over 100 years ago.
+Due to its landscape, the city is famous for the chain of volcanoes, the Chaîne des Puys, that surround it, and it hosts many rugby matches throughout the year, you can also attend one of the world’s leading international festivals for short films.

-The Festival du Court Metrage de Clermont-Ferrand is an annual festival that adds some culture to Clermont-Ferrand and welcomes over 100,000 attendees every year.
+The Festival du Court Métrage de Clermont-Ferrand is an annual film festival that enriches the cultural landscape of Clermont-Ferrand and attracts over 100,000 attendees each year.
 This statistic paired with the 18,000 fans who can fit in Clermont’s rugby stadium are all invited to also take in some of the cities more historical and cultural sights, the area boasts religious architecture that has been nominated as a World Heritage Site as well as several picturesque parks and gardens.

 Other French Cities